UltraEngine/Documentation/CPP/MeshLayer_GetInstancesInArea.md

 ## Returns

-Returns a list of all instances that intersect the specified area.
+Returns an array of all instances that intersect the specified area.
 Each element of the returned array specifies the X and Y coordinate of a valid instance.